liewsanmin/liewsanmin.github.io/_posts/2016-05-25-3-days-in-chicago.md

   ![Markdown Image][37]

-  All right, we finally have a feel of of Chicago downtown.
+  All right, we finally have a feel of Chicago downtown.
 What's that?
-Energy bar running low?
-Okay Yelp saved the day again, Silver Spoon Thai Restaurant it is.
+Is energy bar running low?
+Okay, Yelp saved the day again, Silver Spoon Thai Restaurant it is.

   ![Markdown Image][40]